yufanw/XKCD-Boards/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Webcomic Album Generator
+  > Webcomic Viewer

 ## Sub-Heading ##
-  > A simple app to view an album of related web comics
+  > A simple app to view an album of web comics

 ## Summary ##
-  > Users can view a funny web comic and others of the same topic
+  > Users can view latest and random web comics

 ## Problem ##
   > XKCD comics are by default arranged in chronological view, with no way to comment

 ## Solution ##
-  > Allow users to view web comics in self created albums instead
+  > Allow users to view web comics in self created albums instead, and leave comments for the comics

 ## Quote from You ##
   > "Thanks for all the support"